awsdocs/amazon-s3-userguide/doc_source/batch-ops-job-tags-examples.md

 ## Controlling access by assigning tags to users and resources<a name="job-tags-examples-attaching-tags"></a>

 In this scenario, the administrators are using [attribute\-based access control \(ABAC\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_attribute-based-access-control.html)\.
-ABAC is an IAM authorization strategy that defines permissions by attaching tags to both IAM users and AWS resources\.
+ABAC is an IAM authorization strategy that defines permissions by attaching tags to both users and AWS resources\.

 Users and jobs are assigned one of the following department tags: